Did Paul Attempt to Murder or Did He Murder James the Brother of Jesus?

 "Can't you understand rhetoric and language at all?
 Luke told you how this all happened to James, not Stephen, and Luke says he lays it all at the feet of Paul.
 Wake up people!
 Get your thinking caps on.
 Paul killed James at the Temple.
 In case you are wondering any more, Acts chapter eight "Saul consented to his death."
 And then in verse 3, "Saul went about making havoc of the church, entering into every house, and having men and women committed to prison."
 After the crucifixion.
 After the death of James at his own hands...It's all right there in Acts 6, 7 and the beginning of Acts chapter eight.
 Read it if you have ears to hear.
 Eyes to see, it will jump out at you.
 If you don't, you won't.
 Don't waste my time sending me email that says I am stupid...because it's not worth your time or mine."

 I quoted at length his argument to show how it is purely imagination overlaid on the text that says nothing about James.
 It is about someone else -- a hero of the faith named Stephen -- who died, and whom Paul pre-Damascus consented to his murder.
 Paul is indeed a murderer by association before the Damascus-road experience, and Luke reveals that.
 But it is not a murder of James the Just but of Stephen.
-The claim of Mr. Daugherty is a serious charge that Stephen really represents James the Just, for it would represent a murder more than 20 years after Paul's Damascus experience, as we know James the Just died in 62 AD.
+The claim of Mr. Daugherty is a serious charge that Stephen really represents James the Just, for it would represent a murder more than 20 years after Paul's Damascus experience, as we know James the Just died near 62 AD.
 There is nothing to it other than raw assertions that you should see something that is not present is in fact present, without any plausible explanation why.

 May I please urge those who are testing Paul as God commands us to do that we not fall prey to speculation and sensational claims.
 There is so much verifiable information which God placed in the Bible that is a warning about Paul that we do not need flights of fancy to amplify it.
 The unvarnished statements in Matthew, John and Revelation -- aided by facts in Acts -- all by themselves communicates God's warning to us.